Janghyun1230/aisys2021_AutoML/README.md

 # aisys2021_AutoML
 AutoML System team project page (AI system 2021 class).

-The main objective of this project is to build **automatic RL search algorithm** for network scaling.
+The main objective of this project is to build an **automatic RL search algorithm** for network scaling.

 ### Requirements
 These codes are tested with